mindspore-ai/docs/docs/mindspore/source_en/api_python/env_var_list.rst

        all_finite: Whether to enable Allfitine in overflow detection, only effective in O0 or O1 mode, with a default value of true.

-       synchronize:  Whether to execute synchronously, only effective in O0 or O1 mode, with a default value of true.

        memory_statistics: Whether to enable memory statistics, with a default value of false.

        compile_statistics: Whether to enable compile statistics, with a default value of false.